This post is all about spending 2 days in Los Angeles, and how to make the most of a 2 day Los Angeles Itinerary.

 Din Tai Fung

-A world-renowned Taiwanese restaurant that specialises in soup dumplings and noodles, located in Beverly Hills.
+A world-renowned Taiwanese restaurant that specializes in soup dumplings and noodles, located in Beverly Hills.

 Quarters Korean BBQ